WebOrigami/docs/src/content/framework/tutorial.md

 \{\{ map(teamData.yaml, =`<p>\{\{ location }}</p>`) }}
 ```

-The second argument to `map()` here is a smaller template instead the larger template.
-The smaller, nested template is surrounded by backtick (`) characters.
+The second argument to `map()` here is a smaller template nestead inside the larger template.
+The nested template is surrounded by backtick (`) characters.

 <span class="tutorialStep"></span> Update `index.ori` to make each name a separate bullet item — that is, surround the each name with a `<li>` and `</li>` tags.
 Since you'll be defining a nested template, you'll need to use backtick (`) characters instead of single quotes.